 Helping the Middle East build a sustainable energy mix

 Our mission is to help the Region meet its energy demand, diversify the energy-mix and reduce its carbon footprint by cutting off its carbon emissions.
 As one of the leading oil and gas production regions for decades, the Middle East has started its energy transition to address the post-oil era.
 In 2017, the UAE launched “Energy Strategy 2050” with the aim to increase the contribution of clean energy to the energy mix from 25% to 50% and to reach Net-zero by 2050.
-The Kingdom of Saudi Arabia is looking to produce 30% of its energy from renewables and other sources under the “Vision 2030” development program, with nuclear energy playing an important role.
+The Kingdom of Saudi Arabia is looking to produce 30% of its energy from renewables and other low-carbon sources under the “Vision 2030” development program, with nuclear energy playing an important role.

 Supporting the region's energy transition